syncfusion-content/asp.net-core-docs/aspnet-core/Schedule/working-with-appointments.md

 ##### Enabling Inline Edit alone

-It is possible to disable the inline appointment creation and enabling only the editing mode of inline by making use of the `cellClick` event.
+It is possible to disable the inline appointment creation and enabling only the editing mode of inline by making use of the `CellClick` event.
 The below code example shows the way to disable the inline appointment creation while clicking on the cells, but appointments can be edited while clicking on it’s subject.

 {% highlight razor %}